ibm-mas/ansible-devops/ibm/mas_devops/roles/suite_app_upgrade/README.md

 - Default: `False`

 ### skip_compatibility_check
-When set to `true` will skip compatibility check for suite app upgrade when user specify the mas_app_channel.
+When set to `true` will skip compatibility check before the upgrade install.
+By default, compatibility check will be performed to validate the specific target mas_app_channel is valid or not based on the existing mas and apps version.

 - Optional
 - Environment Variable: `SKIP_COMPATIBILITY_CHECK`